-Emily Payne - Co-Founder & Director
+Emily Payne Co-Founding Director

 After traveling to nearly every continent, she continues to be inspired by the immense beauty of her Yukon home.
-She co-founded Rivers to Ridges out of her belief that building curiosity about the natural world at a young age is an integral part of a healthy life.
+She co-founded Rivers to Ridges out of her belief that building curiosity for the natural world at a young age is an integral part of a healthy life.
 When she’s not outside teaching, you can find her singing along with her piano, blues dancing, growing backyard vegetables or trying to bake the perfect sourdough loaf.

-Erin Nicolardi - Co-Founder & Director
+Erin Nicolardi Co-Founding Director

+For Erin, Rivers to Ridges was born out of a desire to create space for young people to feel curious about and connected to the Earth.
 Erin was raised on Mississauga of the Credit Territory between the Niagara Escarpment and the shores of Lake Ontario.
 Erin has always felt called to work outdoors with young people, and she is a certified teacher, with her BEd in Outdoor, Experiential Education (Queen's University).
 She seeks out community- and skills-focused professional development, and uses her experiences to mentor young people and support those in the fields of education and child and youth work.

 What makes Erin feel alive?